 To inject or not to inject, that is the question.
 The subject is pork shoulder.
 Pork butt.
 Pulled pork.
-All the same thing, and I will use these terms interchangeably.
+Boston Butt.
+They are all the same thing, and I will use these terms interchangeably.
 The question is should one inject a pork shoulder?
 I was on the fence on this one.
 One one hand, a pork shoulder is full of fat and collagen, and thus is very forgiving and should yield tender, juicy results every time.
-On the other hand, injecting can also add flavor to the inside which doesn’t happen with a big roast like this.
-Sure the outside bark is delicious, but the inside, to me, is just underseasoned meat.
+On the other hand, injecting can also add flavor to the inside.
+Sure the outside bark is delicious, but the inside, to me, is just under-seasoned meat.
 So I decided to do a side by side comparison.
 And who better to partner with on this experiment than the king of injecting, Tony Chachere’s (pronounced sasherees for those that are curious.
 I was).
 I told them that if this was a bust, then I would report it as such and they agreed.
 Here’s a lil’ hint.
 It was not a bust.
 But before I go into the details of the differences between the injected shoulder and the one that wasn’t injected, let’s go over the ingredients and my methodology, just in case you want to run this experiment yourself.

 - 2 pork shoulders, about 7.5 lbs each